bilalmashooq/face_biometrics/identification/README.md

 ## Files Description

 1. **`main_identification.py`:**
-   - Main script for the GUI application, providing functionality for face registration and identification.
+   - Main script for the GUI application, providing face registration and identification functionality.
    - Automates embedding generation for datasets to speed up recognition.

-2. **`evalution_identification.ipynb`:**
+2. **`evalution1/2.py`:**
-   - Jupyter Notebook for evaluating model performance, analyzing embeddings, and visualizing results.
+   - Python files are used to evaluate model performance, analyze embeddings, and visualize results.

 ### Step 3: Set Up Dataset